kubernetes/kubernetes/docs/kubectl.md

       --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
-      --replicas=-1: The new desired number of replicas.
-Required.
-      --resource-version="": Precondition for resource version.
-Requires that the current resource version match this value in order to resize.
   -s, --server="": The address of the Kubernetes API server
       --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.